latte-central/latte-euroclojure-2016/script.md

 # Slide 1

 Hello, my name is Frederic Peschanski.
-I am a professor at the university Pierre et Marie Curie in Paris, France, and I am very happy to be here with you for a live-coding Mathematics session! (yeah!)
+I am a professor at the university Pierre et Marie Curie in Paris in France.

-We will be using the LaTTe proof assistant, which is in a Clojure library that you can get from clojars.
-You're only that far from your first Clojure proofs!
+I am very thankfull for the Clojure technology and community, to have taken very seriously the notion of *live-coding*!
+It seems to me, from the eyes of an academic, that live-coding greatly help people developing software in the *real* world while still having fun!

+...
+Live-coding is fun, there's no doubt about that.
+There are examples of live-coding musics and graphics, especially in Clojure, that are really mind blowing!

+Many people hate mathematics...
+I wonder if it is because it's boring in essence or if it's more about the way we do mathematics?
+In this talk, we will use a small library called LaTTe for a session of live-coding logic and mathematics in Clojure.
+... we'll see if it's fun or not...

+Timing: 2:30 (total 2:30)

 # Slide 2

-... but first let me give credit where credit is due.
-Most of what I will tell you comes from a very fine book:
+... just before we begin, I would like to say that I started all this after reading a book that I find very interesting.

  Type theory and formal proofs by Rob Nederpeldt and Herman Geuvers.

-I highly recommend this book if you are interested in the logic and its relation with the lambda-calculus.
+Of course, you do not need to read this book to understand my talk or even to use LaTTe.
+But it is still a very interesting reading if you want to know more about the lambda-calculus and its deep connection with not just computation but also logic and mathematics.

+Timing: 1:00 (total 3:30)

 # Slide 3

 Ok, so let's get started ...
+For this presentation, I will simply use emacs and cider.

+Timing 0:30 (total 4:00)

 # Slide 4

-The pure lambda-calculus is a language of first-class higher order functions.
-In Clojure, this corresponds to only work with variables, anonymous functions built with `fn` and function application.

-Let's take the example of probably the simplest useful function of all: identity.
-If you apply this function to a value then you of course get the exact same value.

-As a slightly more involved example: we consider the composition of two functions, a simpler variant of `comp`.
+There is in fact only one prerequisite for this talk: I need you to know about the pure lambda-calclus.
+But of course I am not taking any risk here since the pure lambda calculus is already *in* Clojure.
+If you take only the `fn` form with only 1 argument, variables and function application (plus some constants), then you *get* the pure lambda-calculus.

+Here is a typical example: the identity function.
+As another example you can compose functions such as with `comp`.
 Here, we compose a function that takes an integer and returns a boolean, that we compose with a function taking a boolean and returing a string.

+Timing: 2:00 (total 6:00)

 # Slide 5